vvscode/docs/docs/video/video-for-android/video-android-push-notifications.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "It is possible to retrieve custom headers from the push message using *SinchHelpers.queryPushNotificationPayload* without starting the client."
+> It is possible to retrieve custom headers from the push message using *SinchHelpers.queryPushNotificationPayload* without starting the client.
-}
-[/block]

 ```java
 // SinchClient is not needed to be created at all!